ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.16.5.3.
 Snowmobile

-Portable data center within a shipping container on a truck.
+* Portable data center within a shipping container on a truck (literally a truck)
-This is a special order and is not available in high volume.
+* This is a special order and is not available in high volume.
-Ideal for single location where 10 PB+ is required.
+* Ideal for single location where 10 PB+ is required.
-Max is 100 PB per snowmobile.
+* Max is 100 PB per snowmobile.
+* Expects to connect to data centre grade power and networking.
+* Can't split Snowmobile to to multiple locations or do road trip to each DC.

 ### 1.16.6.
 AWS Directory Service

+**What it does**

-Directories stores objects, users, groups, computers, servers, file shares with a structure called a domain / tree.
+* Directories stores objects, users, groups, computers, servers, file shares with a structure called a domain / tree.
 Multiple trees can be grouped into a forest.

-Devices can join a directory so laptops, desktops, and servers can all have a centralized management and authentication.
+* Devices can join a directory so laptops, desktops, and servers can all have a centralized management and authentication.
 You can sign into multiple devices with the same username and password.

-One common directory is **Active Directory** by Microsoft and its full name is **Microsoft Active Directory Domain Services** or AD DS.
+* One common directory is **Active Directory** by Microsoft and its full name is **Microsoft Active Directory Domain Services** or AD DS.

+**Features**

 - AWS managed implementation.
 - Runs within a VPC as a private service.